Squirrel/Squirrel.Windows/docs/using/update-process.md

 4. **Update Shortcuts** - desktop and Windows Start Menu shortcuts are updated to point to the new MyApp version (via the `--processStart` command line parameter passed to `Update.exe`).
 5. **Previous Version Clean-up** - on the next startup of MyApp, all but current and immediately previous version of your app are deleted as part of clean up (e.g., after updating to app-1.0.5, app-1.0.4 will remain, but app-1.0.3 and before will be deleted - see [issue #589](https://github.com/Squirrel/Squirrel.Windows/issues/589)).

+## Rollback

+Currently, there is no built-in support for rolling back to a previous version.
+The suggested workaround is to release the previous stable version with a higher version #.
+Another workaround is to implement rollback on your own code base (see [sample](https://github.com/Squirrel/Squirrel.Windows/issues/524#issuecomment-450904627)).

 ## See Also

 * [Update Manager](update-manager.md) - reference guide for the `UpdateManager`.